-Prerequisite for master's students: TR1001.
+Prerequisite for master's students: TR1001, professor approval Planned frequency of offerings: biennially (every other year)

 The course argues for an understanding of theology as a public discipline, one that is attentive to issues emerging from and pertaining to society and other public spheres (rather than merely the church).
 This course builds on the idea that pastors, ministers, and other religious leaders are by definition public theologians.
 Students will gain competence in the discipline of public theology and in methods for applying knowledge of the discipline to the practice of ministry.